WesleyRicaporte/MatlabGUI/README.md

 ## How to use the app

 - Select patient
-Use the drop-down to choose a record.
+  - Use the drop-down to choose a record.
 The app calls loadMITecg to read it.
 - Set the time window
-Use the slider or the start and end boxes to pick the time range to display.
+  - Use the slider or the start and end boxes to pick the time range to display.
 - Apply smoothing
-Enable the smoothing option and adjust the window size to reduce noise.
+  - Enable the smoothing option and adjust the window size to reduce noise.
 - Detect QRS
-Enable QRS detection.
+  - Enable QRS detection.
 Peak markers will appear on the plot.
 - Read BPM
-The BPM display updates using R-R intervals in the visible window.
+  - The BPM display updates using R-R intervals in the visible window.

 ## Algorithms

-QRS detection uses a derivative, squaring, moving average integration, and a threshold Smoothing uses a moving average or similar low-pass filter BPM is computed from the median R-R interval in the current time window
+-QRS detection uses a derivative, squaring, moving average integration, and a threshold -Smoothing uses a moving average or similar low-pass filter -BPM is computed from the median R-R interval in the current time window